crowdin/crowdin-api-client-ruby/README.md

 For more about the Crowdin API see <https://crowdin.com/page/api>.

+To experiment with that code, run `bin/console` for an interactive prompt.

 > **WARNING**: This is a development version: It contains the latest changes, but may also have severe known issues, including crashes and data loss situations.
 In fact, it may not work at all.

 ## Installation